 After graduating from Temple University with her law degree in 1986, Attorney Weber was selected as a federal judicial law clerk for the Honorable Louis C. Bechtle, Federal District Judge, Eastern District of Pennsylvania in Philadelphia.
 She then accepted a position as an Assistant United States Attorney for the Eastern District of Pennsylvania.
 It was when she was working in the United States Attorney’s office that she was first exposed to the complexities of government benefit programs like Medicare and Medicaid.
 She investigated and criminally convicted the first Medicare money laundering seizure case in the country.
 Her work in that case won her the Department of Health & Human Services Inspector General’s Integrity Award.

 Attorney Weber has always enjoyed teaching others.
 When she lived in Philadelphia, she served as an adjunct professor at Saint Joseph’s University Graduate Criminal Justice Program where she designed and taught a course on Law and Social Policy.
 She is a frequent speaker to consumer and professional organizations statewide.
-She has worked closely with the Pennsylvania Bar Institute (PBI) as a Course Planner for the Elder Law Institute and “Long-Term Care Planning for Seniors” program that offers credits and information for other elder law attorneys.
+She has worked closely with the Pennsylvania Bar Association and Institute (PBA/PBI) as a Course Planner for the Elder Law Institute that offers credits and information for other elder law attorneys.

 Attorney Weber is an active member of various professional and community organizations.
-She is President of Pennsylvania Association of Elder Law Attorneys (“PAELA”), a Past Chair of the Pennsylvania Bar Association’s Elder Law Section, Chair of the Lycoming Law Association’s Community Activities and Outreach Committee, and past President of the Lycoming Law Association.
-Attorney Weber is Chair of the First Community Foundation Partnership of Pennsylvania (“FCFP”), Secretary of FCFP’s Properties, Inc., past Chair of the President’s Leadership Council for Lycoming College.
+She is President of Pennsylvania Association of Elder Law Attorneys (“PAELA”), a Past Chair of the Pennsylvania Bar Association’s Elder Law Section, Chair of the Lycoming Law Association’s Community Activities and Outreach Committee, and Past President of the Lycoming Law Association.
+Attorney Weber is Immediate Past Chair of the First Community Foundation Partnership of Pennsylvania (“FCFP”), a Trustee for Lycoming College, and Former Chair of the President’s Leadership Council for Lycoming College.
 She is a member of the Northcentral Pennsylvania Estate Planner’s Council and the National Academy of Elder Law Attorneys (“NAELA”).
-She also serves on the Ethics Advisory Board for Albright LIFE and is a member of the American Inn of Courts.
-She was selected by her peers for inclusion in The Best Lawyers in America® 2021 Edition in the field of Trusts and Estates.
+Weber also serves on the Ethics Advisory Board for Albright LIFE.